Top winter solstice celebrations in the northern hemisphere

 Since ancient times, humankind has observed seasonal changes in the sky and paid homage, if not in the grandiose form of an actual temple or other solid structure, then in the form of a celebration of some kind.

 The December solstice, often misleadingly called just the ‘winter’ solstice, is a phenomenon which marks the point of midwinter in the northern hemisphere (and conversely, midsummer in the southern hemisphere).
 It occurs around the 21st December (it can vary slightly) on the longest night of the year – or of course, the longest day if you’re in Australia or Patagonia, for example!

-Since ancient times, humankind has observed these seasonal changes in the sky and paid homage, if not in the grandiose form of an actual temple or other solid structure, then in the form of a celebration.
-The original star party, if you will.
 In Roman times, several festivals focussed on the sun, and the renewal of light – Saturnalia, for example, spanned several days, including the December solstice, and Dies Natalis Solis Invicti celebrated the ‘birthday of the unconquerable sun’.

 Over the centuries, many solstice traditions have become entwined with the Christian celebration of Christmas, either because of the proximity of the dates or because of the association between light and birth, the idea (loosely) being that the longest night comes to an end with the birth of Jesus, our guiding light.
 It’s probably a bit of both.

 It’s almost impossible to fully unpick the web of history and identify the origin of each custom with certainty, but in today’s world, many cultures continue to observe some of these traditions.
 Here’s a selection of some the major winter solstice celebrations in the northern hemisphere.